 Aged Care - COVID-19

-To reduce the spread of COVID-19, the State Coordinator has made a Direction under the Emergency Management Act 2004 to limit entry into residential aged care facilities in South Australia.
+To reduce the spread of COVID-19 within South Australia, the State Coordinator has issued a Direction under the Emergency Management Act 2004 to limit entry into residential aged care facilities (RACF) in South Australia.

 COVID-19 Strategy for Residential Aged Care Facilities

 The COVID-19 Strategy for Residential Aged Care Facilities (PDF 1MB)is available as a resource document to guide individual Residential Aged Care Facilities in the prevention, preparation, management and recovery stages of responding to COVID-19 situations in South Australia.

 To supplement the Strategy, an Integrated Response Framework for the Management of Multiple Outbreaks in Residential Aged Care Facilities in South Australia (PDF 780KB) has now been developed.
 This document outlines the South Australian integrated response to the risk of multiple concurrent outbreaks of COVID-19 in residential aged care facilities, establishes a blueprint to guide the collaborative roles and responsibilities of accountable responders, and identifies specific challenges and solutions associated with a range of escalating scenarios.

 Operators of Residential Aged Care Facilities (RACF) need to implement a number of changes to the way that employees and contractors at their facilities work.

 - Single site restrictions for personal care workers – To the extent reasonably possible, personal care workers must not provide personal care to residents at more than one RACF.
 Operators of a RACF should make best endeavours to support the personal care workforce to implement this practice but in the event that this is not possible, workers are not restricted from working across multiple sites.
 All employees, contractors and volunteers must notify the operator of the RACF (as soon as possible) of any additional place of employment and any COVID-19 case identified at their additional place of employment.